Wednesday, February 24, 2021

 Vaults of Vaarn

-VoV is a 52-page zine.
-I hesitate to use that word; while the aesthetics are 100% zine (in a good way), the content is a full fantasy adventure game in a weird, post-post-apocalyptic world inspired by books like Dune, The New Sun, and Hyperion, as well as the art of Moebius.
-So it's a zine, but it's also a game.
+VoV is a zine, but I hesitate to use the word.
+While the aesthetics are 100% zine (in a good way), this booklet contains a full fantasy adventure game in a weird, post-post-apocalyptic world inspired by books like Dune, The New Sun, and Hyperion, as well as the art of Moebius.
+So it's a zine, but it's also a full game.

-Those are the works named by Leo as points of inspiration.
+The works named above were the ones Leo cited as points of inspiration.
 I would add that it feels very much like the weird futuristic fantasy of Vance's Dying Earth.
 It also finds itself echoing some things established by early post-apocalyptic games like Gamma World

 Physical Product